Florida Atlantic vs. Charlotte NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have scored at least 55 points just two times this year.
+- Florida Atlantic and its opponents have combined for 54.5 points just two times this season.

-- Thursday's over/under is 4.1 points lower than the two team's combined 59.1 points per game average.
+- The combined points per game average of the two teams, 59.1, is 4.6 points more than Thursday's over/under.

-- This contest's total is 6.3 points above the 48.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 48.7 points per game, 5.8 fewer than this contest's over/under.

-- In 2021, games involving the 49ers have averaged a total of 58.7 points, 3.7 more than the set over/under in this contest.
+- In 2021, games involving the 49ers have averaged a total of 58.7 points, 4.2 more than the set total in this contest.

 Florida Atlantic Stats and Trends

-- Florida Atlantic's games this year have gone over the point total two times in six opportunities (33.3%).
+- Florida Atlantic's games this year have hit the over on two of six set point totals (33.3%).

-- Florida Atlantic is 2-0-1 against the spread and 3-0 overall this season when the team records more than 25.7 points.
+- Florida Atlantic is 2-0-1 against the spread and 3-0 overall in games when it records more than 25.7 points.

-- In games that Florida Atlantic amasses more than 447.5 yards, the team is 2-0-1 against the spread and 3-0 overall.
+- Florida Atlantic is 2-0-1 against the spread and 3-0 overall when the team amasses more than 447.5 yards.

 - The Owls have turned the ball over 10 times this season, three more turnovers than the 49ers have forced (7).